SufurElite/LatinDependencyParser/data/README.md

 # Data

-This project makes use of all five Universal Dependency Latin Treebanks, which can be found in their relevant subdirectories.
+This project makes use of all five Universal Dependency Latin Treebanks, which can be downloaded through the script found in this repo (TODO).